-Undergraduate and graduate students enrolled in the College of Arts and Sciences, the Wehle School of Business, and the School of Education and Human Services begin the academic semester as planned on August 31.
-Labor Day and fall break are eliminated making the last day of in-person classes November 24, when the college breaks for the Thanksgiving holiday.
+Undergraduate and graduate students enrolled in the College of Arts and Sciences, the Wehle School of Business, and the School of Education and Human Services began the academic semester as planned on August 31.
+Canisius has eliminated the Labor Day and fall break, making the last day of in-person classes November 24, when we break for the Thanksgiving holiday.
 After that date, all remaining instruction will move online.
-Undergraduate students are not required to return to campus.
-Students who wish to remain in the residence halls and access available dining and student services are able to do so by registering with Student Life.
+Undergraduate students will not be required to return to campus.
+Anyone who wishes to remain in the residence halls and access available dining and student services will be able to do so by registering with Student Life.

 Physical distancing of at least six feet of separation will be implemented throughout the campus - in the classrooms and in all other public spaces.
 Signage is placed prominently on floors for queues and at designated entrance and exit points.
 Building “flow plans” reduce bi-directional foot traffic within buildings and maximize physical distancing.
 Informational signs placed throughout campus support the importance of excellent hygiene, symptoms of illness, and ways to seek assistance.

 Click here to watch a video detailing signage across campus.